Building a View Counter with Supabase

 SupabaseFree, simple, PostgreSQLHave to set up a project

-2. It’s just PostgreSQL — I can write real SQL
+2. It’s just PostgreSQL: I can write real SQL, use transactions, create functions

-First, I created a simple table to track views:
+First, I needed a table to track views.
+Simple enough:

 CREATE TABLE page_views (